ollernn/cloud-homelab-v2/docs/04-testing-and-ci.md

 Testing is used to verify that the FastAPI application works correctly before future deployment to Azure.

+GitHub Actions is used to automatically run the tests when changes are pushed to GitHub.

 ## Purpose

 The purpose of testing and CI in this project is to make sure that important parts of the API still work after changes are made.

-GitHub Actions automatically runs the tests when code is pushed to the `main` branch or when a pull request is created.
+This step demonstrates practical skills in:

+- writing automated API tests
+- using pytest
+- testing FastAPI endpoints
+- testing protected endpoints
+- configuring GitHub Actions
+- running CI automatically on push and pull requests
+- separating local secrets from CI test values

 ## Testing Tool